Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 \subsubsection{The Type~II migration rate}

-Once a planet becomes massive enough to open a gap, orbital evolution is predicted to occur on the same local time scale as the protoplanetary disk.
-At small orbital radii the sense of migration will invariably be inward, but the planet will simply follow the motion of the gas and can migrate outward in regions where the gas disk is expanding \citep{veras04}.
+Once a planet becomes massive enough to open a gap, the orbital evolution becomes coupled to the viscous evolution of the gas within the disk.
+At small orbital radii the sense of gas motion will invariably be inward, and the planet will very probably follow suit \citep[by similar arguments, the planet can migrate outward in regions where the gas disk is expanding,][]{veras04}.
 The radial velocity of gas in the disk is,

 which for a steady disk away from the boundaries can be written as,